 Twenty years later

 Belinda Castles shifts Bluebottle from the spiralling tension of Boxing Day to twenty years later.
 The adult Bright siblings are still living on the northern beaches.
 Lou is now a successful real estate agent, Jack is a struggling artist, and Phoebe is a professional photographer.
 Their mother, Tricia, also lives nearby.
-Charlie is spoken of in past tense, though the nature of his departure from the family is left hanging, like a loose thread.
+Charlie is spoken of in the past tense, though the nature of his departure from the family is left hanging like a loose thread.

 Castles lays clues as to Charlie's fate and the impact on the family in Lou, Jack and Phoebe's present-day personal stories.
 She deftly shifts the novel back and forth between the present and past to gradually reveal more about the deepening dysfunction in their family and to delve into the aftereffects of that distant Boxing Day.